-If you just want to find the OS name, you can use ver command.
-Just open command window and execute ver command.
+If you want to find just the OS version, you can use ver command.
+Open command window and execute ver command.
 But note that this does not show service pack version.

 C:\>ver Microsoft Windows XP [Version 5.1.2600] C:\>

-As you can see above, ver command just tells you the OS name but not the service pack number you are using.
-We can find service pack number as well as the OS name using Systeminfo command.
-But Systeminfo dumps lot of other information also.
-So we need to use
+As you can see above, ver command shows only OS version but not the service pack number.
+We can find service pack number as well with Systeminfo command.
+Systeminfo dumps lot of other information too, which we can filter out using

 systeminfo | findstr /B /C:"OS Name" /C:"OS Version"